ejp-rd-vp/vp-api-specs/README.md

 Please **do not use HTTP GET method** to query the individuals endpoint, as it is **not permitted** per this specification, and will result in a 403 error response.

-<h4 id="individuals-filters"> List of filters and permitted values for the individuals endpoint </h4>
+<h4 id="-list-of-filters-and-permitted-values-for-the-individuals-endpoint-"> List of filters and permitted values for the individuals endpoint </h4>

 > **Note**: Elements within arrays in **value** fields are treated as **ORs**